 Smoke lenses reduce blinding brightness like a champ, making them a winning choice for daytime wear and outdoor sports.
-The dark-tinted lenses decrease glare while maintaining true color perception.
-A smoke tint might be just what you need for your next sunny adventure.
+Some smoke lenses have a slight gradient on the lens and may have a hint of greyish-purple when the sun hits them.
+These dark-tinted lenses decrease glare while maintaining true color perception.
+A smoke tint might be just what you need for your next sunny adventure!

-With good reason, amber-tinted lenses are one of the most popular sunglass choices.
-Recommended for most outdoor activities (fishing, golfing, cycling, and driving — to name a few), amber lenses block blue light to heighten contrast and provide you with a brighter view on cloudy days.
+With good reason, amber-tinted lenses are one of the most popular sunglass lens colors.
+Recommended for most outdoor activities (fishing, golfing, cycling, and driving — to name a few), amber lenses block blue light to improve the overall contrast and provide you with a brighter view on cloudy days.
 If you’re looking for a versatile tint that performs in nearly all environments, look no further.

 Other Lens Tints

 Though you won’t find many rose, orange, or blue-tinted sunglasses on our site, we want you to know what’s out there.
 If you’re looking for enhanced contrast and low-light image resolution, rose-tinted or orange-tinted lenses might be a good option (though both will distort normal colors).
 On the other side of the spectrum, blue-tinted lenses enhance color recognition and subtly reduce glare.
 Along with these benefits, blue shades are worn mostly for aesthetic reasons (you know, to look good).

 Choosing your tint is important, but polarization, gradients, and mirrored lenses also affect what you see.
 These features provide additional benefits on top of the sunglass tint itself.

 Polarized lenses have a special coating that reduces glare from reflective surfaces, making them ideal for water activities and driving.
 Polarization works to protect your eyes from the harmful effects of glare and sharpens your vision.
 Learn more about the benefits by visiting our Polarization Guide.